solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 "In order to prove that a plant or animal organism is present, I consider it necessary to prove:
 1. a determinate form," (I do not know how to translate the term used several times by Mr. Hahn, "geschlossene Form"; the literal translation, "closed form" has no meaning)
-2. a form that repeats,
+2. "a form that repeats,
 3. one which repeats itself in degrees of development,
 4. structure, namely cells or vessels,
-5. resemblance to known forms.
+5. resemblance to known forms."